Folk Catholicism

 Folk Catholicism can be broadly described as various ethnic expressions and practices of Catholicism intermingled with aspects of folk religion.
-Practices have varied from place to place, and may at times contradict the official doctrines and practices of the Roman Catholic Church as well as overall Christianity.
+Practices have varied from place to place and may at times contradict the official doctrines and practices of the Catholic Church.

 Description

-Some forms of folk Catholic practices are based on syncretism with non-Catholic or non-Christian beliefs or religions.
-Some of these folk Catholic forms have come to be identified as separate religions, as is the case with Caribbean and Brazilian syncretisms between Catholicism and West African religions, which include Haitian Vodou, Cuban Santería, and Brazilian Candomblé.
+Some forms of folk Catholic practices are based on syncretism with non-Christian or otherwise non-Catholic beliefs or religions.
+Some of these folk Catholic forms have come to be identified as separate religions, as is the case with Caribbean and Brazilian syncretism between Catholicism and West African religions, which include Haitian Vodou, Cuban Santería, and Brazilian Candomblé.
+Other syncretized forms, such as the syncretism between Catholic practice and indigenous American belief systems common in Maya communities of Guatemala and Quechua communities of Peru, are typically not described by their practitioners or by outsiders as separate religions; their practitioners generally consider themselves Roman Catholic in both name and practice.

-Similarly complex syncretisms between Catholic practice and indigenous or Native American belief systems, as are common in Maya communities of Guatemala and Quechua communities of Peru to give just two examples, are typically not named as separate religions; their practitioners generally regard themselves as good Catholics even while worshiping non-Christian gods.
+Still other folk Catholic practices are local elaborations of Catholic custom that the Roman Catholic Church does not deem contradictory to Roman Catholic doctrine and practice.
+Examples include compadrazgo in modern Iberia, Latin America, and the Philippines, which developed from standard medieval European Catholic practices that fell out of favor in Europe after the seventeenth century; the veneration of some local saints, and pilgrimages in medieval and modern Europe.

-Other folk Catholic practices are local elaborations of Catholic custom which do not contradict Catholic doctrine and practice.
-Examples include compadrazgo in modern Iberia, Latin America and the Philippines, which developed from standard medieval European Catholic practices that fell out of favor in Europe after the seventeenth century; the veneration of some local saints, and pilgrimages in medieval and modern Europe.
-Folk Catholic practices occur where Catholicism is a major religion, not only in the often-cited cases of Latin America and the West Indies.
-Folk accommodations between Catholicism and local beliefs can be found in Gaelic Scotland, the Philippines, Ireland, Spain, Portugal, France, Italy, Poland, and southern India.
+Folk Catholic practices occur where Catholicism is a major religion, not only in the oft-cited cases of Latin America and the West Indies.
+Folk accommodations between Catholicism and local beliefs can be found in Gaelic Scotland, Ireland, Spain, Portugal, France, Italy, Poland, Germany, Austria, the Philippines, and southern India.

 In Ireland, openly Catholic worship was banned due to the Penal Laws.
-This led to storytellers inventing their own tales so as to teach the Gospel or add further lessons.
+This led to storytellers inventing their own tales to teach the Gospel or add further lessons.
 These further lessons however often ended up contradicting the teaching of the Catholic Church.
-Within these stories a variety of recurring characters and themes appear such as the Virgin Mary, priests, Paul the Apostle, Satan and Jesus himself.
+Within these stories a variety of recurring characters and themes appear such as the Virgin Mary, priests, Paul the Apostle, Satan, and Jesus himself.